bobbae/gcp/challenges/README.md

 * Please submit your answer via  a public github repository you have created. **You should submit URL to your public github repo when you return your answers to us.**
 Your repository should contain: code, scripts, documentation, tests, design notes, etc.

-* Your repository should contain a script called `run.sh` or `run.bat` that will run the code and produce the results.
+* Your git repository should contain a script called `run.sh` or `run.bat` that will run the code and produce the results.
 That is to say, the reviewer of your work should just be able to run one script to see that it compiles if necessary and runs the program and produces the output with all of the necessary arguments and inputs required, without having to read line by line what you have created in your solutions.

-* Your repository should contain a `README.md` file which provides information about the code, algorithm, design, and other related facts about your solutions.
+* Your git repository should contain a `README.md` file which provides information about the code, algorithm, design, and other related facts about your solutions.

 * The challenges are described in the final and complete form.